-Show Them You Mean Business: Build and Maintain a Professional Image for the Canadian Workplace
+Redefining Professional Image for the Canadian Workplace

 Imagine this scenario: Scott and John both have the same skill set, the same knowledge base, and the same work experience.
 Essentially, their resumes look identical.
+Both apply for the same job at a Fortune 500 company in downtown Toronto, and both are invited to do an interview for the same position.

 Scott shows up to the interview wearing a suit and greets the interviewer with a handshake and a smile.
 John wears torn jeans and makes no eye contact throughout the entire interview.